kensanata/just-halberds/Knives.md

 years.
 Have a list of two or three previous periods to refer to.
 The invasion of the Huns.
 The reign of the Völsung.

-Make sure these are not periods in the distant past.
-The era when giants ruled the earth is interesting lore and explains the existence of giant castles, but it doesn’t foreshadow anything unless they’re coming back.
+*The present*.
+Make sure big changes are not a thing of the distant past.
+The era when giants ruled the earth is interesting lore and explains the existence of giant castles, but it doesn’t mean much unless they’re coming back in the next handful of sessions.
 Then again, if they are – more power to you!

-Another way to foreshadow world changing events is to highlight agents of future change.
-There are rebels in the imperial capital.
-There are warbands of the coming invasion.
-There are refugees from the coming flood.
-These people show up.
-There’s that village the party has been to two or three times, and now there’s a refugee camp.
+To foreshadow this, have visible agents of future change show up.
+There are rebels in the imperial capital – the rebellion is brewing right here, right now.
+There are reports of war bands signalling coming invasion.
+There are refugees from the recent floods and the oracles say it’s going to get worse come rainy season.
+These people show up in the next session.
 Change is afoot!

 *Understanding*.
 Some players feel happy when they find an explanation for how things work, why things are the way they are.
 Perhaps humans